rapid7/icon-splunk-app/README.md

 For more in-depth instructions on configuring this app to work with Rapid7 InsightConnect, please see [https://insightconnect.help.rapid7.com/docs/set-up-the-insightconnect-app-for-splunk](https://insightconnect.help.rapid7.com/docs/set-up-the-insightconnect-app-for-splunk).

-**Notice:** By using this Splunk app you consent to sending information (events) to Rapid7 InsightConnect.
+**Notice:** By using this Splunk app, you consent to sending information (events) to Rapid7's platform for InsightConnect.

 For questions or comments regarding this Splunk app, please contact IntegrationAlliance@rapid7.com.